nuredin10/nuredin10/README.md

 <!--
 ## I'm a Developer!!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently working at Versavvy Media PLC
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: To contribute more to open source projects
 - 🔭 Check out my portfolio: [course]! -->